learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Introduction

 Welcome to Programming as Conversation, Part 2!
 In this module, we'll be enriching the kinds of conversations we have with Ruby.
-In Part 1 we learned to recognize _expressions_ and saw that the data and the operations are _evaluated_ to produce a result or "return value."
+In Part 1, we learned to recognize _expressions_ and saw that the data and the operations are _evaluated_ to produce a result or "return value."
 We also learned three important expressions: the constant expression, the assignment expression, and the variable lookup expression.
-In this module, we'll see that evaluations of expressions, while powerful, need _statements_ to control when (sequence), whether (selection), and how many times (repetition) they are _evaluated_.
+In this next module, we'll see that evaluations of expressions, while powerful, need _statements_ to control when (sequence), whether (selection), and how many times (repetition) they are _evaluated_.
 Code of this type is called a "statement."